XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts: Appendix for " : Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts"

 Inspired by recent works~\cite{jiang2024mixtral, xue2024openmoe}, we analyze whether each expert in \oursmoe has different specializations in different programming languages by visualizing the routing decision of the tokens from different programming languages in the \multiple benchmark (including Python).
-For the \multiple benchmark, we collect the routing decision when conducting experiments in Section \ref{sec:multiple}.
-For Python, we collect the routing decision by reruning \humaneval experiment following the same setting as Section \ref{sec:multiple}.
-Following Mixtral~\cite{jiang2024mixtral}, we get the visualization results from layers 0, 11, and 23 in \oursmoe, where layer 0 and layer 23 are the first and the last layers of \oursmoe.
-As is shown in Figure \ref{fig:analysis}, we do not observe obvious patterns in the assignment of experts based on the programming language, which is in line with the observation reported by recent works~\cite{jiang2024mixtral, xue2024openmoe}.
-1681
+We collect the routing decision for the \multiple benchmark when conducting experiments in Section \ref{sec:multiple}.
+For Python, we collect the routing decision by running \humaneval experiment following the same setting used in Section \ref{sec:multiple}.
+Following the analysis setting of recent work~\cite{jiang2024mixtral}, we get the visualization results from layers 0, 11, and 23 in \oursmoe, where layer 0 and layer 23 are the first and the last layers of \oursmoe.
+As shown in Figure \ref{fig:analysis}, we do not observe any obvious patterns in the assignment of experts based on the type of programming languages, which is in line with the findings reported by recent works~\cite{jiang2024mixtral, xue2024openmoe}.